 Interviews allow employers to find out whether or not candidates have the skills and personal qualities that both the role and business culture require.
 They also allow candidates to determine if the job they have applied for seems to meet their expectations.

 - Give candidates a tour of your business.
 Gauge their enthusiasm for your products and services, and look at how they interact with your current salon staff team.

 - Treat your candidates like you would treat your clients.
-You never know whom they’re connected and will talk to.
+You never know who they’re connected to and will talk to.